-Realize a return on investment with a master’s in finance from George Mason University.
+Realize a return on investment with a master’s in finance from the Costello College of Business at George Mason University.

 Prepare for a career in commercial banking, investment banking, corporate finance, regulatory finance, or portfolio management.

 Analyze complex financial issues using the latest quantitative and analytical methods and techniques.
 Become skilled at navigating diverse regulatory environments locally and globally.
 Earn your master’s in finance from George Mason University.